alyosha/vimedia/README.md

 ## vimedia
-vimedia lets you control your media players from inside vim.
-You know, if you're really that lazy...
+Control your media players from inside Vim, if you're really that lazy 😏

 ## Commands
 - `:Play`         => Begin playback from active media player